ramantehlan/Mateix/README.md

 Command <br> (Prefix: `mateix`) | Working |
 --------|---------|
-init | To set up a folder for sync
--w /path/to/watchFolder | To sync the changes in the folder --help | Print all the commands uninstall | To uninstall the mateix from the system
+init | To initialize a mateix watched folder. update | To update a mateix watched folder. <br> `--file` to provide the path which needs to be updated. server | `--start` to start the server. <br> `--stop` to stop the server. <br> Server use port `1248` uninstall | To uninstall the mateix from the system

 > **Note:** In any case, you must not rename your mateix watched folder.
-Since, it's location is added to /etc/.mateix/syncList, on rename it will not watch that folder.
+Since, it's location is added to /etc/.mateix/syncList, on rename it will misbehave.

 ##### mateixWatch